Zeiss ZX1 vs Sony A7R III

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (14 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (15 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the ZX1 or the A7R III perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.